Germany says China sought to encourage positive COVID-19 comments

 The letter was dated April 22 and was sent to Green Party member of parliament Margarete Bause in response to her question on whether Chinese diplomats had contacted German officials with the goal of encouraging them to make positive remarks.

-The comments were first reported by the Welt am Sonntag newspaper.
-The paper cited the Chinese embassy in Berlin as rejecting the report as untrue and irresponsible.
+The comments by the interior ministry were first reported by the Welt am Sonntag newspaper, which cited the Chinese embassy in Berlin as rejecting the report as untrue and irresponsible.

 In the letter, the interior ministry said the government had acknowledged China's efforts to contain the pandemic, particularly since Jan.
 23, even without being asked to do so by Beijing.